TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/New-B1HAGroup.md

 # New-B1HAGroup

 ## SYNOPSIS
-Creates a new HA Group in BloxOneDDI
+Creates a new HA Group in Universal DDI

 ## SYNTAX